-When FM/AM band select button is pushed while the ignition switch is in the ACC or ON, the radio will come on at the station last played.
+When RADIO mode select button is pushed while the ignition switch is in the ACC or ON, the radio will come on at the station/channel last played.

-The last station played will also come on when the power knob is turned to ON.
+The last station/channel played will also come on when the ON/OFF knob is pushed to ON.

-If a compact disc or tape is playing when the FM/AM band select button is turned to ON, the compact disc or tape will automatically be turned off and the last radio station played will come on.
+If a compact disc or tape is playing when the RADIO mode select button is turned to ON, the compact disc or tape will automatically be turned off and the last radio station/channel played will come on.